Ribbit-Network/ribbit-device-manager/README.md

 * `POST /login/:email/:password` : sign in user assuming the signup is complete
 * `DELETE /users/:email` : deletes the respective user email
 * `POST /createNewDevice` : creates a device in the golioth system and associates it with the specified user email
-* For developer testing only: `POST /createDeviceGolioth`
-    * It creates a device directly in the golioth account without associating it to a user

 ## OPEN ITEMS
-* fix bug where cookie occasionally doesn't update to a value of 1 so that the user login data is tracked in the browser (required for email association on device creation)
-* add `ADD DEVICE` button to the `loggedin.html` page
-* server user a list of golioth devices associated to their user account and present on the UI on the `loggedin.html` page
+* server user a list of golioth devices associated to their user account and present on the UI on the `loggedin.html` and `devices.html` page
+* Improve UX.
+Make the UI a lot nicer and improve navigation
+* Create an admin user page
+* TODOs throughout the code.
+There are a few of these